About the Society

-The Society held its first AGM on June 23rd.
-Membership is now due for the coming year.
 Anyone that would like to become a member please contact the Society or attend the next meeting.
 Membership for the year is €20.
-All welcome.
+New members are always welcome.

 The Society held a 1916 Ceremony to commemorate local involvement in the Rising for the centenary celebrations.
 Especially remembered were Paddy Boland, Mick Kilty and John O’Donohoe.
 After a special dedicated mass in Sts Peter & Paul’s Church Kilanerin, a procession, led by the Parade Commander Sgt Major William Gilbert and the UN Blue Caps and the ONE (Óglaigh Náisiúnta Na hÉireann), left Mick Kilty’s old homestead and made its way to the memorial which was the entrance to where Paddy Boland’s home once stood, followed by the unveiling of the memorial seat, a blessing, wreath laying and raising of the flag.